tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_three_steps.rst

 .. _inventory/receipts_three_steps:

 Some companies require a quality control process before receiving goods from suppliers.
-To accomplish this, Odoo has a three-step process for receiving goods.
+To accomplish this, CoquiAPPs has a three-step process for receiving goods.

 In the three-step receipt process, products are received in an input area, then transferred to a quality area for inspection.
 Products that pass the quality inspection are then transferred into